sitano/sitano.github.io/_drafts/mvcc.md

 Here we have a writes that create versions of a variable $$ x $$.
 And the read that reads one version of $$ t_1 $$.
 Function $$ h $$ is called a version function.
-With the version function multi-version histories comes into play.
+With the version function the multi-version histories comes into play.

-What are multi-version (mv) histories?
+Such histories like one above are called multi-version (mv) histories.
 It is histories with the version function that says who reads what.
-A read can read one of the previously written versions of a variable.
+A read operation can read one of the previously written versions of a variable.
 If the version function always returns the latest version for reads the history called monoversion.
 Conventional histories are equivalent to corresponding monoversion variants.

-But so what one could say that we can have mv-histories?
+With mv histories we can produce more serializable histories even if some of the operations arrive late.
 Weikum & Wossen gives a great example of how much bigger the power of scheduling can be with the mv-histories.
-Consider following history:
+Consider the following history:

 $$ s = r_1(x) w_1(x) r_2(x) w_2(y) r_1(y) w_1(z) c_1 c_2 $$